 The Company did not have any unrecognized tax benefits as of the period presented herein.
-The Company identified its major tax jurisdictions as U.S. federal and Massachusetts.
-For the years ended December 31, 2020, 2019, and 2018, no income tax expenses or related liabilities for uncertain tax positions were recognized for the Company's open tax years from inception through the present.
+The Company identified its major tax jurisdiction as U.S. federal.
+For the years ended December 31, 2021, 2020, and 2019, no income tax expenses or related liabilities for uncertain tax positions were recognized for the Company's open tax years from inception through the present.
 The Company is not aware of any tax positions for which it is reasonably possible that the total amount of unrecognized tax benefits will change significantly in the next 12 months.
+The Company files tax returns as prescribed by the tax laws of the jurisdictions in which it operates.
+In general, the federal and state income tax returns remain open to examination by taxing authorities for tax years beginning in 2017 to present.